studio-net/wp-realestate-sync/readme.txt

 1. Take a look at https://github.com/studio-net/wp-realestate-sync to understand how plugin work
 1. Fork the project and develop your own connector.
-1. Or, if your are not a developer, let us know at wordpress@lsi.im that you would be compatible.
+1. Or, if your are not a developer, let us know at wordpress@lsi.im that you'd like to be compatible, we will help you.

 = But, is it a realtime connection with your API ? =